proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 Carlos Fenollosa's blogpost ["After self hosting my email for twenty-three years, I have thrown in the towel.
 The oligopoly has won."](https://cfenollosa.com/blog/after-self-hosting-my-email-for-twenty-three-years-i-have-thrown-in-the-towel-the-oligopoly-has-won.html) who makes compelling arguments in the same direction and explains the technical difficulties more in depth than I did here.
+I know I'm not alone in this struggle.